twisted/twisted/docs/core/howto/pb-copyable.rst

 Just before it dies, it tells the sender side it no longer cares about the original object.
 When *that* reference count goes to zero, the Observer goes away and the ``pb.Cacheable`` object can stop announcing every change that takes place.
-The :api:`twisted.spread.flavors.Cacheable.stoppedObserving <stoppedObserving>` method is used to tell the ``pb.Cacheable`` that the Observer has gone away.
+The :api:`twisted.spread.pb.Cacheable.stoppedObserving <stoppedObserving>` method is used to tell the ``pb.Cacheable`` that the Observer has gone away.